faz-bz/SOLIDAR/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Worldleadcurrency-Qt.
+You need the Qt4 run-time libraries to run Solidar-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/worldleadcurrency-qt (GUI, 32-bit)
+- bin/32/solidar-qt (GUI, 32-bit)
-- bin/32/worldleadcurrencyd (headless, 32-bit)
+- bin/32/solidard (headless, 32-bit)
-- bin/64/worldleadcurrency-qt (GUI, 64-bit)
+- bin/64/solidar-qt (GUI, 64-bit)
-- bin/64/worldleadcurrencyd (headless, 64-bit)
+- bin/64/solidard (headless, 64-bit)

 See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.